kamcknig/pick-up-stix/README.md

 2. Click "Install Module"
 3. In the "Manifest URL" field, paste the following url:
 `https://raw.githubusercontent.com/p4535992/pick-up-stix/master/src/module.json`
-1. Click 'Install' and wait for installation to complete
+4. Click 'Install' and wait for installation to complete
-2. Don't forget to enable the module in game using the "Manage Module" button
+5. Don't forget to enable the module in game using the "Manage Module" button

-3.
+### libWrapper

+This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Features

 - Drop items from the items directory, compediums, or a player's inventory onto the canvas, player tokens, or container tokens.